 There are two ways endpoints could wreak havoc on your network.
 First, the endpoint itself might be corrupted, perhaps by an employee clicking on a malicious link or attachment.
 Alternatively, an unauthorized endpoint could gain access to your network with the specific goal of injecting malware or perpetrating other illegal acts.
 In both cases, a single endpoint creates insecurity in your network and leads directly to low productivity, data theft, or worse.
-By establishing an endpoint security system, you can avoid both situations and continue to build your enterprise unimpeded.
+By using endpoint security software by VMware CB, you can avoid both situations and continue to build your enterprise unimpeded.

 There is one simple rule that should protect you and your business: Never should you allow an unknown or insecure endpoint to access your network.
 There are a few methods to ensure this rule remains unbroken.

 First, you should develop strong but reasonable rules for devices that might access your network.
 For example, you might mandate that devices connected to your network include only software from an approved list, remain up-to-date on all software patches and updates, and use a standard antivirus program.
 This is especially vital for enterprises interested in establishing a Bring Your Own Device (BYOD) policy.